coryetzkorn/twitter-algorithm/README.md

 Pro tips:

-- Try typing "elon" for 25 points
+- Try typing "elon" for 100 points
-- Or "🐸" for 50 points
+- Include a few of Elon's favorite emojis for 10 points each (🚀 💫 🚘 🍆 ❤️ 🫃)

 ### Contributing